Quantification and Aggregation over Concepts of the Ontology: Introduction

+To evaluate our approach, we have extended \fodot to allow quantification and aggregation over concepts, and extended IDP-Z3, a reasoning engine for \fodot, accordingly.
+It proved essential to accurately model the knowledge of various problem domains in an elaboration tolerant way, i.e., without reification.

 To summarize, the main contributions of the paper are as follows.
-We argue that in some KR applications, it is useful to abstract over concepts in quantification and aggregates.
-We analyse the connection to well-known intensional logic (Section~\ref{sec:intensional-logic}) , and explain how to distinguish this from second order quantification and meta-programming (Section ~\ref{sec:related}).
+We argue that in some KR applications, it is useful to abstract over concepts in quantification and aggregations.
+We analyze the connection to well-known intensional logic (Section~\ref{sec:intensional-logic}), and explain how to distinguish this from second-order quantification and meta-programming (Section~\ref{sec:related}).
 We explain how to extend a simple predicate logic so that every ontology symbol has an intensional and an extensional component~(Section~\ref{sec:FoConcept}).
-We show that this may lead to non-sensical sentences, and we restrict our syntax to avoid them.
-In Section~\ref{sec:FoInt}, we extend FO($\cdot$), a model-based knowledge representation language, and illustrate the benefits of the extension in different applications~(Section \ref{sec:examples}). \ignore{We also briefly report on a model expansion system, called IDP-Z3, which supports FO($\cdot$) with such extension.}
+We show that this may lead to nonsensical sentences, and we restrict our syntax to avoid them.
+In Section~\ref{sec:FoInt}, we extend FO($\cdot$), a model-based knowledge representation language, and IDP-Z3, a reasoning engine for \fodot, as we propose, and illustrate the benefits of this extension in different applications~(Section \ref{sec:examples}).